 “Yeah,” he said, but his voice was barely audible.
 “Just… thirsty.”
 His fingers tightened around the glass, and he glanced at his sketchpad, the clown drawing still open, its grin seeming wider in the dim light.

 “Get some sleep, okay?”
-Emily said, ruffling his curls.
-She tucked him in, her hand lingering on the blanket, and headed back downstairs.
-As she entered the living room, her breath caught in her throat.
-The clown statue wasn’t in the corner anymore.
-It stood near the TV now, its painted face catching the lamplight, its polka-dotted suit almost glowing.
-Emily froze, her pulse quickening.
+Emily said, ruffling his hair.
+She tucked him in, then went back downstairs.
+When she entered the living room, she stopped short.
+The clown statue was no longer in the corner.
+Now it stood near the TV, its painted face in the lamplight and its polka-dotted suit looking even brighter.
+Emily froze, her heart racing.

 Had she misremembered?
 No, she was sure it had been by the fireplace—she’d stared at it, noted its position.
 Her eyes narrowed as she stepped closer, her sneakers silent on the rug.

-The statue looked… different.
-A faint crack ran across its cheek, like a hairline fracture in porcelain, barely visible but unmistakable.
-The grin seemed wider, the lips more pronounced, though she couldn’t be sure if it was the angle or her imagination.
+The statue looked different.
+A thin crack ran across its cheek, barely visible but clear.
+The grin seemed wider and the lips more noticeable, though Emily wasn’t sure if it was just the angle or her imagination.

 The blue hair looked slightly disheveled, a few strands out of place, as if someone had brushed against it.
 “Okay, that’s not funny,” she said to the empty room, her voice trembling.
 Had the kids moved it?
 Clara was a prankster, but she’d been reading, and Ben was half-asleep.
 Besides, the statue was heavy—she’d felt its weight when she’d considered nudging it earlier.